Guide To Knowing Your Investment Costs And Charges

 2. Management fee

-Management fees are charged annually as a percentage of the total assets managed for all the advisory and consultation services provided.
-Management expenses include expenses for portfolio management, the manager’s fees, trustee fees, audit fees, searching for historical data, administrative charges like printing of annual reports, distribution cheques, record keeping, prospectus mailings, maintaining a customer service line and website and other services incurred in the administration of the fund.
+These fees are charged annually as a percentage of the total assets managed for all the advisory and consultation services provided.
+They include expenses for portfolio management, the manager’s fees, trustee fees, audit fees, searching for historical data, administrative charges like printing of annual reports, distribution cheques, record keeping, prospectus mailings, maintaining a customer service line and website and other services incurred in the administration of the fund.
 Investments that invest in riskier assets, like equities and property, will have higher cost than their lower risk counterparts, like corporate bonds.

 Example: Let us assume an investment management firm charges 1.8% management fee.
 If you have invested RM100,000, it means that you would have to pay RM1,800 per year on management fees alone.

 Many investment accounts charge a transaction fee each time you place an order to purchase or sell a unit trust fund or shares.
 If you are investing money in small amounts, these fees adds up quickly.
 This fee is also known as a commission charge.